AtharvaJoshi12/Ice-Cream-Project/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/ice-cream-parlour-app.git`
+1. Clone the repository: `git clone https://github.com/your-username/Ice-Cream-Project.git`
-2. Navigate to the project directory: `cd ice-cream-parlour-app`
+2. Navigate to the project directory: `cd Ice-Cream-Project`
 3. Install dependencies: `npm install`
-4. Configure the database connection in `config.js`.
-5. Run database migrations: `npm run migrate`
-6. Start the server: `npm start`
+4. Start the server: `npm start`
-7. Access the app in your browser at `http://localhost:3000`
+5. Access the app in your browser at `http://localhost:3000`

 ## Usage